agsb/jelly/README.md

 How make a new cpu without memory address, using only sequential access, for code, data and input/output ?

-I want to learn about how old cpus are made by inside and understand about signals, gates, latches, pipelines, TTLs etc.
+I want to learn about how old cpus are made by inside and understand about signals, gates, latches, pipelines, etc.

 Jelly runs a minimal language, brainfunk, based in brainfuck, a minimal Turing-complete programming language with just eight commands.